poroping/terraform-provider-fortios/docs/resources/systemsnmp_user.md

 The `vdoms` block contains:

-* `name` - VDOM name This attribute must reference one of the following datasources: `system.vdom.name` .
+* `name` - VDOM name.
+This attribute must reference one of the following datasources: `system.vdom.name` .

 ## Attribute Reference